broadinstitute/openidc-baseimage/README.md

 The environment variables recognized by the container are as follows:

 * ALLOW_HEADERS: The CORS headers to allow for *PROXY_PATH*.
-Default: __Header set Access-Control-Allow-Headers "authorization, content-type, accept, origin__
+Default: __Header set Access-Control-Allow-Headers "authorization, content-type, accept, origin"__
 * ALLOW_HEADERS2: The CORS headers to allow for *PROXY_PATH2*.
 Default:  None
 * AUTH_REQUIRE: An OIDC claim to restrict access on *PROXY_PATH* and *CALLBACK_PATH*.
 Default: __Require valid-user__
 * AUTH_REQUIRE2: An OIDC claim to restrict access on *PROXY_PATH2*.
 Default: __Require All Granted__